open-mmlab/mmsegmentation/docs/en/advanced_guides/datasets.md

 ### Modification of Dataset Classes

 - Use `metainfo` input argument
-  Subclass meta information of `BaseSegDataset` is defined as class variable when implementing dataset class, such as `METAINFO` variable of Cityscapes:
+Meta information is defined as class variables, such as `METAINFO` variable of Cityscapes:

 ```python
 class CityscapesDataset(BaseSegDataset):